4 Main dimensions

 Of a limited number of these guitars (~17) it is known that they were of exceptional class.
 They are indicated by ♦.
 It seems that there is no strong relationship between this high quality and the dimensions.
 However the dimensions of the group of "exceptional class" fall in general in the upper range.
 The length of the bodies did not really change during the time (1850-1892) Torres built these guitars and the variations of the ratios between the different width and the lengths were minor.

 It is thanks to the curved shape of the guitar body, that allows many different frequencies to feel happy inside, that you can build with large and with smaller bodies.

 The height of the body for these guitars always shows the effect that the height at the top is smaller than at the bottom, varying between 5 and 10%.
 Also taking into account convenience of holding the guitar and the wish to give preference to strong basses the height of the EB-guitars is taken as 90 mm at the top up to 100 mm at the tail block.

 The diameter of the sound hole for the Torres-made guitars varied between 84 and 90 mm with a few exceptions up to 95 mm.
 When you decrease the diameter of the sound hole of your guitar by partially blocking the opening you will hardly be able to hear the difference as long the variation is not too big.
 That would be a reason to decrease the sound hole diameter to e.g. 60 mm.
 This would contribute to the strength of the upper bout and a little bit to the acoustical performance of that part of the soundboard.
 However, by doing so you will not be able to perform final adjustments or repair activities inside the box.
 This last point is the main reason that for the EB-guitars a diameter of 88 mm is chosen.

-In chapter 8 I will discuss further the acoustic characteristics of the top and the positioning of the other construction and sound bars.
+In chapter The soundboard I will further discuss the acoustic characteristics of the top and the positioning of the other construction and sound bars.